tmileham/LandingPageAssignment/README.md

 ## About The Project

-This is my landing page assignment from TheOdinProject's HTML/CSS course
+This is my landing page assignment for the TheOdinProject's HTML/CSS course

 ### Built With